Bhavyasharma-dev/MY_MERN_PROJECTS/README.md

      - Responsive design with Material-UI
      - File upload using Cloudinary

-2. ChatApp
-   - A real-time messaging app where users can join private chat rooms and send messages to each other.
-The app uses Socket.io to provide instant message delivery.
-   - Key Features:
-     - Real-time chat using Socket.io
-     - Private and group chat rooms
-     - User authentication with JWT
-     - Media sharing in chats

  3. DoctorApp
    - An appointment booking system for doctors and patients.
 Users can book appointments with doctors based on their available time slots.
 The app also sends email notifications when appointments are confirmed.
    - Key Features: